indigo-dc/bdocker/doc/installation.md

     ```

 ## Deploy daemons based on the RestFul APIs:

-Both daemons, working node and accounting, can be launch directly from the RestFul APIs.
-Since the performance of
+Both working node and accounting daemons can be directly launched from the RestFul APIs.
+This is not recommended for
-that is not enough to control a batch syste, it is only for testing purposes.
+a production environment, since it does not provide enough performance to control a batch system.
 You can run the daemon as follows:

 1. Run working node API:
     ```